cpkunz/misc-repo/prework_cpk/Module-1/README.md

 - **Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**

-*Big data and Machine Learning help Lemonade to streamline the pricing module by preventing 'unfair discremination'.
+*Big data and Machine Learning helps Lemonade to streamline the pricing module by also always prevent 'unfair discremination'.
 This can occure by forming specific groups into its own risk category.
 Changing the classification, risk groups and applying big data allows Lemonade to offer a more detailed insurance policy and pricing*

 *Lemonade is using smart algorithms to automate the claim handling process.
 It allows Lemonade to reduce the strains associated with the end-to-end process (Claim, investigtion, fraud, filing and getting paid).
 Removing partically the human factor and automate the handling process can bring down the claim from weeks to seconds.*

 *Lemonade's most powerful employees are Maya (Virtual Assistant Bot) and Jim (AI Bot).
 As Lemonade acknowledge that AI and Machine Learning are powerful tools and not always flawless - Employees are still a key factor which will come to play once Maya and Jim hit road blocks.*

-*Maya: collects information, provides quotes, and handles the payments. leverages early detection of catastrophes system to react to developing catastrophes in real-time.
+*Maya: Collects information, provides quotes, and handles the payments. leverages early detection of catastrophes system to react to developing catastrophes in real-time.
 The bot automatically blocks areas and alerts Lemonade's human claims team of potential emergencies.
 Maya also helps the company to notify users of nearby fires and severe weather events as they develop.
 The more Maya chats, the smarter it gets as the Machine Learning models are retrained almost daily.
 Maya is fueled by NLP (Natural Language Processing) and NAS (Natural Action Synthesis).*

-*Jim: can read the nature of claims, their severity, and whether the customer is in a state of emergency.
+*Jim: Can read the nature of claims, their severity, and whether the customer is in a state of emergency.
 AI Jim also investigates the likelihood of a claim being dishonest.
 The bot even pushes people to be more honest by combining years of behavioral economics research into every tiny detail in the conversation.*

 ---